fission/fission.io/content/en/blog/8-must-know-serverless-terms.md

 But as soon as it is deployed on another system, it fails due to dependencies, libraries not being present.
 Containers get rid of this problem by packaging all the dependencies, libraries along with the source code in a lightweight, immutable container.

-The containerized application can be tested and deployed as a container image on any system with a host os and will guarantee that your application executes.
+The containerized application can be tested and deployed as a container image on any system with a host OS and will guarantee that your application executes.
 Some of the popular containerization tools are **Docker**, **AmazonECS**, **Azure Container Service**, **Google Container Engine**.

 ### Kubernetes

 Applications today comprise of hundreds of microservices packaged in hundreds of containers.
-As the number of containers increased, the need for a single tool to manage them all arised.
+As the number of containers increased, the need for a single tool to manage them all became much more important.
 And that’s where Kubernetes came in.

 An orchestration tool originally developed by Google, Kubernetes has become a **de facto container orchestration tool** today.